top of page

 About

-She is the artistic director and founder of SAVVY Theatre Company, the author of several books on Applied Theatre, and an inclusive practise specialist who has received numerous awards, including the National Creative & Cultural Skills: Creative Choices Award.
+I am the author of several books and the recipient of numerous awards including the National Creative & Cultural Skills: Creative Choices Award.

-Sheree started facilitating drama workshops for young people in the mid-1990's working with many organisations including London Bubble, Polka Theatre, the Shakespeare Schools Festival, Soho Theatre, the Globe, Mousetrap Theatre Projects, the Royal Academy of Dance and was the Education Officer at Unicorn Theatre.
+I started facilitating and directing in the mid-1990’s, working with many organisations including The Globe Theatre, London Bubble, Soho Theatre, Polka, Mousetrap Theatre Projects, the Royal Academy of Dance, and I was the Education Officer at Unicorn, before establishing SAVVY Theatre Company.

 bottom of page